 Clean nets after every shot to remove entangled fish (“stickers”) and benthic material to discourage bird attendance during gear shooting.

 Minimise the time the net is on the water surface during hauling through proper maintenance of winches and good deck practices.

-Where a Member or CNCP has maintained 100% observer coverage of a fishery for the previous 5 consecutive years with less than one recorded mortality per vessel per year, the measures detailed in paragraph 1 will not be required to be applied on its flagged trawl vessels in that fishery.
-Should a mortality event occur, the Member or CNCP will require the vessel that recorded the mortality to apply mitigation measures in accordance with paragraph 1 for at least one year from the recorded mortality.
+Apply net binding together with weights incorporated in the net belly prior to setting.

 Bird scaring lines deployed in accordance with paragraph 1(a)(i) of this Annex shall be in accordance with the following specifications:

 Two bird scaring lines must be carried at all times and must be deployed whenever the trawl net is in the water.